-Total: 5 hours /week Lecture: 3 hours/week Tutorial: 0 hour/week Practical: 2 hours/week Lab: 0 hours/week
+Total: 5 hours/week Lecture: 3 hours/week Tutorial: 0 hour/week Practical: 0 hours/week

 This course provides basic knowledge about botany, divided into eight units.
 The first unit gives general information about botany including different life components.
 The second unit talks about the structure and functions of a cell and its organelles including the cell reproduction.
 The third unit discusses the diversity of life, and includes basic information about algal plants, fungal plants, bacteria, and viruses.
 Unit four provides information about life processes of plants such as diffusion, osmosis, photosynthesis, respiration and transpiration.
 Unit five teaches about heredity and variation.
 This unit also provides information about genetic diseases/disorders in humans.
-Unit six provides information about the factors of our environment, their interrelationships, and effects of pollutants to human health.
-Unit seven includes information about biotechnology and genetic engineering.
+Unit six provides information about the factors of our environment, their interrelationships, and effects of pollutants on human health.
+Unit seven includes information about selected medicinally and nutritionally important plants.
+Unit eight provides information about biotechnology and genetic engineering.